warren-bank/fork-Xanado/README.md

 ## Multiplayer word grid game Server and Web Interface

 Host your own web server to play crossword games according to most of the rules of SCRABBLE®, Super SCRABBLE®, Words with Friends, or Lexulous.
 Or invent your own!
-Has tile sets for English, French, German, Dutch, Czech, Estonian, and Hungarian, with dictionaries in English, French, and German, and it's easy to add more.
+Has tile sets for many languages, with dictionaries in English, French, German, and Catalan, and it's easy to add more.
 <p style="text-align:center;">
 	<img src="/images/splash.png" width="265" height="300" alt="Board" />
 </p>